 Final grades are calculated on a four-point system and affect a student's grade point average as indicated below.
 Faculty members will delineate in each class syllabus the methods and evaluative criteria for determining final grades in the class.

-Grade Credit Hours Quality Points Meaning

-Α Hours attempted and 4 per credit hour; Exceptionally high

-earned

-В Hours attempted and 3 per credit hour Good

-earned

-С Hours attempted and 2 per credit hour Satisfactory

-earned

-D Hours attempted and 1 per credit hour Marginally passing

-earned

-F Hours attempted - Not 0 per credit hour Failing

-earned

-FN Hours attempted - Not 0 per credit hour Failing due to non-attendance.

-earned (Student registered, but never

-attended.)

-W Hours attempted - Not No impact on Class withdrawal prior to deadline

-earned GPA (see Academic Calendar)

-P Hours attempted and No impact on Satisfactory - Assigned only in

-earned GPA classes specified as Pass/Fail

-WU Hours attempted - Not No impact on Withdrawal from all classes for

-earned GPA semester or term

-AU Hours attempted - Not No impact on Auditing

-earned GPA -
+All students are required to review their final grades using their on-line accounts.

+Grade Credit Hours Quality Points Meaning A Hours attempted and earned 4 per credit hour; Exceptionally high В Hours attempted and earned 3 per credit hour Good С Hours attempted and earned 2 per credit hour Satisfactory D Hours attempted and earned 1 per credit hour Marginally passing F Hours attempted - Not earned 0 per credit hour Failing FN Hours attempted - Not earned 0 per credit hour Failing due to non-attendance.
+(Student registered, but never attended.)
+W Hours attempted - Not earned No impact on GPA.
+Students are permitted a maximum of five class withdrawals during their academic career.
+Beyond this limit, students must earn a final grade of A,B,C,D,F, or FN.
+Class withdrawal prior to deadline (see Academic Calendar) Р Hours attempted and earned No impact on GPA Satisfactory - Assigned only in classes specified as Pass/Fail WU Hours attempted - Not earned No impact on GPA Withdrawal from all classes for semester or term AU Hours attempted - Not earned No impact on GPA Auditing